truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 {{< include file="_includes/JiraFilterInstructions.md" >}}

 ### 23.10.1 Ongoing Issues

+* Importing a designated **ix-applications** pool does not start the installed applications.
+  This is targeted for resolution in the SCALE 23.10.2 maintenance release.

 <a href="https://ixsystems.atlassian.net/issues/?filter=10436" target="_blank">Click here to see the latest information</a> about issues discovered in 23.10.1 that are being resolved in a future TrueNAS SCALE release.